leeb48/Ticketing-App/readme.md

 ## Start here
 - [ ] create checkout step using stripe
+ - [ ] after/during checkout, booking will be in processing.
+After transaction is processed, then update the status to booked
+- [ ] prevent going back to checkout page after purchasing

 ## Application TODO
 - [x] postgres full text search for artist